top of page

 • You will often then see a search form.

 • You can also type in a page number to browse through the collection.
-Tip: Type in 2 in the Page Number field to most often access the title page
+Tip: Type in 2 in the Page Number field to access the title page

 You can now view the digitized images and search for your ancestor.
-Be sure to watch the video below to learn how to navigate records on this subscription-based website.
+Watch the video below to learn how to navigate records on this subscription-based website.

 Conducting Locality Research on Findmypast

-When searching All Record Sets, you'll want to search for a record, not necessarily an ancestor by name.
+When searching All Record Sets, you should look for a record, not necessarily an ancestor by name.

-To be the most successful with your genealogy research plans, you want to do targeted searches for a specific place.
+To be the most successful with your genealogy research, you should conduct targeted searches for a specific place.

 This record is very similar to a city directory.
 For this one, the individuals are arranged alphabetically within a village, which is also arranged alphabetically.